-As a percentage of net sales excluding the North American retail business, selling, general and administrative expenses remained flat at 35.6% in the first quarter of 1999 and the first quarter of 1998.
-In dollars, the Company's selling, general and administrative expenses increased 12.8% during the first quarter of 1999 to \$7.5 million from \$6.6 million in 1998.
-The increase was attributable to increased amortization expense from the effect of a full quarter of amortization expense in 1999 compared to a partial quarter of amortization in the first quarter of 1998 relating to businesses acquired or noncompete agreements entered into by the Company during or after the first quarter of 1998.
-Additionally, increased employee relocation costs, and employee bonus and commission accruals contributed to this increase in the first quarter of 1999.
+Selling, general and administrative expenses increased to \$14.6 million in the first half of 1999, compared to \$13.6 million in the first half of 1998.
+The increase was partially attributable to increased amortization expense from the effect of a full six months of amortization expense in 1999 compared to a partial period of amortization in the first half of 1998 relating to businesses acquired or noncompete agreements entered into by the Company during or after the first half of 1998.
+Additionally, increased depreciation expense, employee relocation costs, and employee bonus and commission accruals contributed to this increase in the first half of 1999.

-Interest expense decreased by \$106,000 for the first quarter of 1999 to \$32,000 from \$138,000 for the first quarter of 1998 due to reduced borrowing under the Company's revolving credit agreement and lower average borrowing costs.
-Other expense increased to \$38,000 in 1999 from other income of \$41,000 in the first quarter of 1998 as a result of higher net currency exchange losses from the Company's international operations.
+Interest expense decreased by \$191,000 for the first half of 1999 to \$45,000 from \$236,000 for the same period in 1998 due to reduced borrowing under the Company's revolving credit agreement and lower average borrowing costs.

-The Company recorded income tax expense of \$312,000 for the first quarter of 1999 compared to approximately \$207,000 for the same quarter of 1998.
-The increase was due to improved results in 1999 and a slightly higher tax rate in 1999 due to the effect of the completion of the Company's relocation of its headquarters from Ohio to California during 1998.
+The Company recorded income tax expense of \$1.1 million for the first half of 1999 compared to approximately \$861,000 for the same period of 1998.
+The increase was due to improved results in 1999 and a higher tax rate in 1999 due to the effect of completing the Company's relocation of its headquarters from Ohio to California during 1998.